 Is that in the Caribbean?

-No!
-We might share quite a few similarities with Caribbean culture, but it’s important to note that Bermuda is an island all on its own, with its own history.
-Our formation apart from any other land mass is what allowed so many endemic species to emerge here, including a reptile, our very own skink!
+We have shared history and culture with many Caribbean nations but it’s important to note that geographically, Bermuda is an island all on its own.
+Our formation apart from any other landmass is what allowed so many endemic species to emerge here, like the skink.
 Imagine the amount of evolutionary grit it took for that to happen.

 How did you get out of the triangle?